 Good vs Bad Project Managers

-- Good project managers lead, bad PMs manage
+- Good project managers lead, and bad PMs manage

-- The good PMs are proactive, bad PMs are reactive
+- The good PMs are proactive, and bad PMs are reactive

 - Good PMs are analytical, bad PMs decide based on rumors